 From 30th June 2014 all employees have the legal right to request flexible working, not just parents and carers.
 Employees must have worked for the same employer for at least 26 weeks to be eligible.

 While you may have the right to ask for flexible working, it is up to your employer whether to grant it.
 Employers must deal with requests in a ‘reasonable manner’ and can only refuse for good business reasons.
 They should usually make a decision within three months of the request.

 It is important to understand that a change granted under the right to request flexible working is permanent, so consider the future implications carefully.
 Any reduction in hours may have an impact on benefits such as Working Tax Credit, so you may need to get advice about this before making any decisions.
 If you want a temporary change only, this must be negotiated with your employer.

-See the ACAS website for more information on making an application for flexible working.
+See www.gov.uk for further information about making an application for flexible working.
 More detail is available on the ACAS website including advice on what you can do if your application is refused.